 - A diverse core of faculty mentors driving advances in controlling structure at the nanoscale, predictive property modeling, high performance metal, polymer and ceramic composites, photovoltaics, and additive manufacturing.

-The overall objective of the Materials Science and Engineering Ph.D. is to develop students to be science and engineering professionals who use their multidisciplinary problem solving skills to address global challenges in the field of materials science and engineering.
+The overall objective of the Materials Science and Engineering Ph.D. is developing science and engineering professionals with multidisciplinary problem solving skills to address global challenges in the field of materials science and engineering.

 Effective Fall 2017

 |MSE 502A||Materials Science & Engineering Methods: Materials Structure and Scattering||1|